 In general, affiliate marketing is an effective promotional channel for generating leads and driving sales.
 Almost 90% of advertisers consider affiliate marketing important to their marketing strategy.
 These methods should help you with establishing a successful B2B affiliate program.
 But you need to be constantly on the lookout for new strategies and techniques to stay ahead of your competitors.

 If you want to read more about the basics of setting up an affiliate program, you can take a look at this guide: How to start an affiliate marketing program.
-And join our Supermetrics affiliate program to earn 20% recurring commissions from each sale.
+And join our Supermetrics partner program to earn 20% recurring commissions from each sale.

 About Johannes Rastas